The business.com community asked how to test for leadership ability. We found answers.

 "Avoid asking leading questions like, 'Do you think Dave in Sales makes a good leader?'"
 Schwantes said.
 "Ask people who they think would make a good future leader."

 4. Use predictive assessment tools and personality assessments.

-- Predictive Index "predicts primary personality characteristics and cognitive ability so you can predict workplace behaviors and on-the-job performance."
+- The Predictive Index "predicts primary personality characteristics and cognitive ability so you can predict workplace behaviors and on-the-job performance."

-- CPI 260 uses "a sophisticated technique to extract detailed insights about someone's personality; It is able to summarize and explain how other people would see that person, and how others would judge their leadership style."
+- CPI 260 uses "a sophisticated technique to extract detailed insights about someone's personality.
+It is able to summarize and explain how other people would see that person, and how others would judge their leadership style."